zbMATHOpen/MSC2010-interrater-agreement/README.md

 The meaning of the fields is:

 * **zbmath-id** Unique identifier from zbMATH Open.
 Prefix with `https://zbmath.org/` to visit additional information on the article.
-For example, `5635019` is associcated with https://zbmath.org/5635019
+For example, `5635019` is associated with https://zbmath.org/5635019
-* **zbmath-msc** space seperated list of [Mathemematics Subject Classifiction](https://zbmath.org/classification/) labels created by zbMATH Open staff.
-A description of the label can be retreived by prefixing `https://zbmath.org/classification/?q=`.
+* **zbmath-msc** space separated list of [Mathemematics Subject Classifiction](https://zbmath.org/classification/) labels created by zbMATH Open staff.
+A description of the label can be retrieved by prefixing `https://zbmath.org/classification/?q=`.
 For example, `55-06` is associated with https://zbmath.org/classification/?q=55-06
 * **mr-id** Unique identifier from MathReviews.
 Prefix with `https://mathscinet.ams.org/mathscinet-getitem?mr=` to retrieve additional information on the publication.
 For example, `MR3844132` is associated with https://mathscinet.ams.org/mathscinet-getitem?mr=MR2556072.
 * **mr-msc** space seperated list of [Mathemematics Subject Classifiction](https://zbmath.org/classification/) labels created by MathSciNet staff.

-The dataset was retrieved in 2016 by querying MathSciNet and zbMATH Open respectively.
+The dataset was retrieved in 2016 by querying MathSciNet and zbMATH Open.
 Therefore, the classifications are based on the MSC 2010 version.

+This dataset was used in

+Schubotz M., Scharpf P., Teschke O., Kühnemund A., Breitinger C., Gipp B. (2020) AutoMSC: Automatic Assignment of Mathematics Subject Classification Labels.
+In: Benzmüller C., Miller B. (eds) Intelligent Computer Mathematics.
+CICM 2020.
+Lecture Notes in Computer Science, vol 12236.
+Springer, Cham. https://doi.org/10.1007/978-3-030-53518-6_15

+and is now released to the public as an addendum to the paper.